Dogs

 Please consider contacting your local animal rescue/rehoming centre

-There are thousands of loving dogs and puppies all over the UK who are waiting for a forever home.
 By rehoming from a rescue centre you are giving an animal a second chance of a happy life.
+Adoption costs can include such things as a full veterinary and behavioural assessment, microchipping and initial vaccinations.
 Visit https://adch.org.uk/find-a-rescue/ to find your local rescue centre.

 Utilise The Kennel Club Find a Puppy service